Speak & Spell: LLM-Driven Controllable Phonetic Error Augmentation for Robust Dialogue State Tracking: Experiments

 \subsection{Error Analysis}

-To examine the effects of keyword augmentation in more detail, we conducted ablation studies and analyzed error reduction rates by categorizing errors into three types.
+We additionally analyze the impact of keyword augmentation by examining how it influences specific error types in DST predictions.
 Table~\ref{tab:err} presents the percentage reduction in error rates compared to the baseline.
 The results demonstrate that EPA is effective in "Wrong" and "Ignore" error types, and keyword augmentation highly contributed to this improvement by decreasing the error rate from 5.29\% to 8.19\%.
-Interestingly, while keyword augmentation led to substantial reductions in the "Wrong" type error, it increased the "Spurious" error type.
-This suggests that the model may become overly cautious, occasionally overestimating the presence of named entities.
+Interestingly, while keyword augmentation led to substantial reductions in "Wrong" errors, it also caused a slight increase in "Spurious" errors.
+This may be because the model, after repeatedly seeing phonetic noise around slot values, becomes overly sensitive and starts hallucinating unmentioned slots.
+A potential mitigation is to introduce an additional loss term for slot presence prediction \cite{trippy,kim2019efficient} , helping the model better distinguish between mentioned and unmentioned slots.